spreemohealth/style/README.md

+> You got that James Dean daydream look in your eye
+> And I got that red lip, classic thing that you like
+> And when we go crashing down, we come back every time
+> 'Cause we never go out of style, we never go out of style...

 # What is this?
 This repository contains code used to manage and enforce style/code checking in the `spreemohealth` GitHub organization.